BrendanSChang/Volleyverse/README.md

 This is an Android application for the Volleyverse website.

+## How to Run

+Development and testing has taken place in Android Studio.
+The application can be easily deployed on an emulator or a physical device through Android Studio.
+Thus far, the application has only been tested on an Android emulator (AVD) running API 23.

 ## Current State

 The application is currently able to load and refresh posts.